Az3RoS/-100DaysChallengeML/README.md

 1. [Basics of Linear Algebra 1](https://towardsdatascience.com/linear-algebra-for-deep-learning-f21d7e7d7f23)
 2. [Basics of Linear Algebra 2](https://ml-cheatsheet.readthedocs.io/en/latest/linear_algebra.html)

+## Day - 9

-This will give you a brief idea of the concepts.
-Once you get an overview of the things, let us quickly jump into the things we are going to need for our course.
+Now that we have a brief idea of the concepts, let us quickly jump into the things we are going to need for our course.
 1. [Linear Algebra Review using Python](https://web.stanford.edu/class/cs231a/section/section1.pdf)
 2. [Linear Algebra for Machine Learning](https://machinelearningmastery.com/linear-algebra-cheat-sheet-for-machine-learning/)

 Please bookmark this [Cheatsheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_SciPy_Cheat_Sheet_Linear_Algebra.pdf).
 It will help you through tough days of remembering formulas.

+## Day - 10

+I will give one more day here.
+If anything left, you can go through again.
 Alternatively, if you want to deep dive into the concepts of Linear Algebra, you can refer the following -
 * [Linear Algebra and Its Applications -  A book by David Lay](http://www.r-5.org/files/books/computers/algo-list/linear-algebra/David_Lay-Linear_Algebra_and_Its_Applications-EN.pdf)
 * [Khan Academy Linear Algebra](http://www.khanacademy.org/math/algebra/algebra-matrices)
 * [Immersive Math](http://immersivemath.com/ila/index.html)
 * [Linear Algebra - Conceptual Approach](https://www.youtube.com/watch?v=kjBOesZCoqc&index=1&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

 These are few notable tutorials among other good ones.

-## Day - 4
+## Day - 11

 The probability that you are wondering whether to pursue this course seems to be high.
 Well, life is full of hurdles and this is just one of them.
 If I can do it, you can do it as well.